skx/dotfiles/.emacs.d/init.md

 ```

-## Editing Nicities
+## Whitespace Handling

-We like to remove trailing whitespace, and treat our buffers as UTF-8
+We like to remove trailing whitespace, and define a function to
+collapse muliple newlines into one, across a region.

 ```lisp
 	;; We want to see trailing whitespace